somenath203/malaria-cell-image-classification/README.md

 # Malaria Cell Image Classification using TensorFlow

 ## Introduction
-This is a project which uses various deep learning algorithm to detect malaria in cell image.
+This is a project which uses deep learning algorithm to detect malaria in cell images.

 ## Dataset used in this project